 - Buttercream – I used buttercream as the base layer for the 2D cupcakes and as both the base layer and to pipe the swirls on the cupcakes with picks.

-- Royal icing – I used very little royal icing in this project and it was mainly to accent the fondant deco.
+- Royal icing – I used royal icing to make the Hulk symbol and to accent the fondant deco.

 - Fondant – This was the main medium of deco for the 2D cupcakes.
 Some of the colors like the bright red on Captain America’s symbol were ready made, while the rest were custom mixed with a combination of Wilton and Americolor food colors.